dhis2/dhis2-releases/releases/2.31/README.md

 ## Middleware

-- PostgreSQL version 9.6 is required.
+- PostgreSQL version **9.6** or higher is required.
 The minimum required version was previously 9.4.
 We recommend migrating straight to version 10 as it is well tested with DHIS 2 and contains several performance improvements over 9.x.

 ## System